 The Museum of International Folk Art has several other small exhibitions that support a recognizable global trend on the part of formerly oppressed people, or people forcibly assimilated to the demands of economic development and modern urban environments, to reclaim their original crafts as forms of resistance.

-collective AMAPOLAY, which combines urban immigrant street graphics with motifs from the Andean highlands, a mixture of tribal and urban called chicha.
+collective AMAPOLAY, which combines urban immigrant street graphics with motifs from the Andean highlands, a mixture of tribal and urban called chicha (from the popular music style named for a type of beer).
 The shirts raise awareness regarding the plight of migrant cultures.

 The chullo, the colorful knitted hat with ear flaps worn by young men who reach maturity in the Andes is revived by Aymar Ccopacatty, an Aymara artist, who knits a gargantuan version out of the plastic bags that litter Peruvian cities today–a critique

-of the notion of modernization.
-The chullo were individually crafted by fathers for their sons and became part of their identity, but it was a symbol of migrants’ tribal origins that helped make them targets.
+of the consequences of modernization.
+The chullo were individually crafted by fathers for their sons and became part of their identity, but also became a symbol of migrants’ tribal origins that helped make them targets.
 The late twentieth century saw violent cultural changes in Peru during the twenty-year conflict between the military and paramilitary, and the forces of the Maoist Shining Path.
 Towns were decimated across the map and the particular victims were the rural poor.
 More than 70,000 inhabitants disappeared.
 One story has it that the chullo could help a grieving family identify a body otherwise too disfigured or decayed.
-The refuse plastic fabric of Ccopacatty’s sculpture reflects that history but also speaks of the disfigurement of a way of life and the deterioration of the Peruvian land.
+The refuse plastic fabric of Ccopacatty’s sculpture reflects that history but also speaks of the disfigurement of traditional ways of life and the deterioration of the Peruvian land.